Apply for the Postgraduate Certificate in General Practice (PGCertGP)Apply Now

 - Every applicant shall

-- have been admitted to the degrees of Bachelor of Medicine and Bachelor of Surgery of a university in New Zealand or hold an equivalent medical qualification approved by the Board of the Faculty of Medicine, and
+- have been admitted to the degrees of Bachelor of Medicine and Bachelor of Surgery of a university in New Zealand or hold an equivalent medical qualification approved by the Academic Board of the Otago Medical School, and

-- have commenced and completed formal vocational training for general practice.
+- have commenced and completed formal vocational training for general practice; or

 Structure of the Programme